kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analyst-Course.md

 - Best practices for Agile and Lean Methodologies for business analysts
 - Agile project management and team collaboration
 - Continuous improvement and Lean Six Sigma principles

-#*Explore our blog for specific topics on Business Analysis*

 Click on any of the links below to access the information directly: